zakidemo/DeepForge-Studio/SECURITY.md

 # Security Policy

 ## Reporting a vulnerability
-Please report security issues privately by email: REPLACE_WITH_SECURITY_EMAIL
+Please report security issues privately by email: zaki.neli@yahoo.fr

 Do not open public issues for security-sensitive reports.